- 2 cups of dandelion flower petals with green head pinched off

 Remember to put your jars on to steam along with lids while jam is heating to thicken.
 I used smallest sized mason jars to enjoy as testers.
 It filled 6 – 8 (1-4 cup size).

-Slowly bring ingredients to boil following your pectin instructions and reduce to a soft rolling until ingredients begins to thicken.
+Add lemon & pectin to infusion and bring to boil.
+Add sugar to dissolve and bring back to a boil.
+Reduce heat to a soft rolling until ingredients begins to thicken.
 Skim off thicken liquid leaving the clean amber liquid to pour into your clean heated jars.

 Once jars are filled leaving small space between jam and top of jar, cover with mason lid and lightly screw on rim.
 Set aside and listen for the lids to knock as they seal.
 Once the mason lid is sealed screw rim tighter.